-Article 6 - Freedom of scientific research
+Article 8 - Derogation of processing for scientific research

-- No requirements under this Internal Policy shall apply to data processing whose direct purpose is scientific research, in cases where, and insofar as, such requirements are likely to render impossible or seriously impair the achievement of that purpose and on condition that the data controller provides appropriate safeguards, for example technical and organisational measures for data encryption, minimisation, pseudonymisation or anonymisation. - 2.
-Where a data controller wishes to rely on the preceding paragraph: - (a) a data protection impact assessment in accordance with Article 11 shall be carried out, always without prejudice to any separate additional approval that may be required by the Bioethics Internal Advisory Committee; and - (b) the data controller shall complete the record required in Article 19(1)(h).
+- 1. No requirements under this Internal Policy shall apply to scientific research data, in cases where, and insofar as, such requirements are likely to render impossible or seriously impair the achievement of that purpose and on condition that the data controller provides appropriate safeguards, for example technical and organisational measures for data encryption, minimisation, pseudonymisation or anonymisation. - 2.
+Where process-owner wishes to rely on the preceding paragraph: - (a) a data protection impact assessment in accordance with Article 11 shall be carried out, and submitted to the Data Protection Committee for review always without prejudice to any separate additional approval that may be required by the Bioethics Internal Advisory Committee; and - (b) the process-owner shall complete the record required in Article 12(1)(h).